TamsinHuggins/react-component-game/README.md

 - Build a Square component in components that can change color based on props received
 - Export the Square component
 - Import it into App
-- Render it multiple times in App
+- Render multiple instances of Triangle in App
 - There is already some styling information for the square that you can find in App.css

 Hint: the code in components/Circle.jsx should give you some ideas on how to start building your Square